Gwiz65/QuickOpen/README.md

 - Extract quickopen-x.x.zip into WurmLauncher directory.

 - QuickOpen features:
-  - Opens up containers in addition to the default Examine when mouse is double-clicked.
+  - Opens up containers in addition to the default Examine when the container is double-clicked.
   - Will open up saddlebags when horse is double-clicked